222-461/desmosString-Generator/README.md

 - Copy generated coordinates from aCBA_coordinateExport.txt into desmos
 - Refer to aCBA_ConsoleCMD.txt for commands to run in browser console to change graph form

+- Launch aCBA_SR to delete all files generated during execution and to wipe generator input file

 ** RESULTS MAY VARY DEPENDING ON PLATFORM. **